-The Clifton to Tangoio Coastal Hazards Strategy 2120 will provide a framework to guide and direct the assessment and implementation of preferred options for the long term management of the coast between Clifton and Tangoio.
+The Strategy will provide a long term framework for managing the coast between Clifton and Tangoio.

 The long term vision for the Strategy is that “Coastal communities, businesses and critical infrastructure from Tangoio to Clifton are resilient to the effects of coastal hazards”.

-This strategy will be developed to provide a framework for assessing coastal hazards risks and identifying options for the management of those risks for the next 105 years from 2015 to 2120.
+This strategy will provide a framework for assessing coastal hazards risks and identifying options for the management of those risks for the next 100 years from now to 2120.

-It is being developed collaboratively by Hastings District Council, Hawke’s Bay Regional Council, Napier City Council, and groups representing mana whenua and/or tangata whenua through a joint committee.
+It is being developed collaboratively by Hastings District Council, Hawke’s Bay Regional Council, Napier City Council, and groups representing mana whenua and tangata whenua through a joint committee.

 The New Zealand Coastal Policy Statement requires Local Authorities to consider and plan for coastal hazards risks.
 Under Policy 24 (1), Local Authorities are required to: